DIKU-EDU/kudos/STYLE.md

 #endif // KUDOS_USERLAND_LIB_H
 ```

-You can use [check_include_guards](tools/check_include_guards.py) tool to check
+You can use the [check_include_guards](tools/check_include_guards.py) tool to
-conformance of your include guards with this style guide.
+check conformance of your include guards with this style guide.